harryraturi/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> Lending club case study is an application to find largest source of financial loss for the company in terms of Charged off (Who not able to completely return the loan amount) and who those apply for the loan but for some reason not approved by the company.
+- Lending club case study is an application to find largest source of financial loss for the company in terms of Charged off (Who not able to completely return the loan amount) and who those apply for the loan but for some reason not approved by the company.
 The main objective of this case study is to find the risky applicants who refuse to return the loan amount for any reason or silently run away .
 So by finding the key factor variables for that so we can reduce the credit/financial loss.
-So we performed an analysis to understand the driving variables so company can utilize this information and can reduce the loss by below use cases
+So we performed an analysis to understand the driving variables so company can utilize this information and can reduce the loss by below use cases.

-1> By our driving variable company can easily find the loan defaulter 2> By our driving variable company can easily find the borrower list who can return the loan amount.

 ## Table of Contents